fsharp/fslang-design/RFCs/FS-1053-span.md

             sum
 ```

+This does not apply to:
+* the `&` operator itself
+* `NativePtr.toByRef` which is an existing library function returning a byref

 #### `byref this` extension members

 "byref this" extension methods allow extension methods to modify the struct that is passed in.